randydu/meson-subproject-gsl/README.md

 - [Microsoft GSL: Guidelines Support Library](https://github.com/microsoft/GSL);
 - [C++ Core Guidelines ](https://github.com/isocpp/CppCoreGuidelines);

-The subfolder "repo" is a clone of git repository of a specified release version. unit-tests are not built as part of the meson-build.
+The subfolder "src" is a clone of git repository of a specified release version. unit-tests are not built as part of the meson-build.

 ## Versions